Advertisement

 AI vs. Chatbot: What’s the Difference?

-Imagine telling an AI: “Find me the three cheapest flights from Riyadh to London next month, check my calendar to see which dates I’m free, and book the best option under 2000 riyal.”
+Suppose you said to an AI: “Show me the 3 cheapest flights from Riyadh to London next month, look at my calendar and see which days I’m available, and buy the one under 2000 riyal that’s the best deal.”

-A normal chatbot would tell you how to do that yourself.
+A good bot would tell you how you do that yourself.

 An AI agent would actually do it.

-That’s the difference.
-And it’s a big difference.
+That’s the variation.
+And it’s a huge variation.

 Real-World Agents: They’re Already Here

-Research Agents: They go to the web, read dozens of articles, extract the relevant information, and write a summary all on their own.
+Research Agents: They go on the Internet, read tons of different articles, find the information that is pertinent, and write their own summary.

-Coding Agents: They take a task, write the code, test it, find the bugs, fix the bugs, and deliver working software.
+Coding Agents: They perform the act of a task, write the code, debug it, fix the bugs, and deliver the product.

 Why This Changes Everything

-So why is this such a big deal?
+So why is this such a monumental thing?
 Because it changes the nature of what AI can do for you.

-With agents, AI becomes more like a coworker.
+With agents, AI is more like a coworker.
 You give it a task.
-It handles the task.
-It comes back when it’s done or when it needs something from you.
+It does the task.
+And it returns when it’s finished or needs something from you.

 The implications are huge:

-One person can effectively do the work that used to require a team.
+A single person can accomplish the work of a whole team.

 The Questions No One Has Answered Yet